-Berkeley Group's 'One Blackfriars’ is a development of 274 luxury homes in a 50 storey glass tower with a total development value of £700m.
+This atrocity is Berkeley Group's 'One Blackfriars'; a development of 274 luxury homes in a 50 storey glass tower with a 110-space multilevel parking basement below.
+The total development value is approximately £700m.

-There will be no affordable housing on-site or off-site, instead the developer will pay £29m (4% of total value) in a series of staged payments to the council, towards its council house building programme.
+There will be no affordable housing on-site or off-site.
+This was deemed to be unviable according to a viability assessment undertaken by Savills and submitted to Southwark Council.
+Instead the developer will pay £29m (4% of total value) in a series of staged payments to the council, towards its council house building programme.

 The One Blackfriars planning committee report explains that the £29m in-lieu payment was lower than the £35m minimum policy requirement, on the grounds that the development will be providing a "viewing lounge on the 32nd level, which would be made available to the public by prior arrangement". (para.
 45)

 CGI of the 'public' viewing lounge submitted to Southwark's planning committee

 However, the small print in the planning application documents show that the public viewing lounge won't be so public.
 It says the viewing lounge will be accessible only to companies, organisations and residents in Southwark's SE1 (riverside) postcode, who will need to book in advance and pay a fee of £50 plus £30 per hour.
 This is good news for the Council and its corporate events and good news for Council leader Peter John who lives in a neighbouring riverside development, but not much use to the rest of us elsewhere in the borough.

 Berkeley's most recent brochure for One Blackfriars is now advertising the public viewing lounge as a 'private executive lounge', an 'exclusive private club' for residents.. (page 45)

 Extract from Berkeley's sales brochure for One Blackfriars